Lessinia: Sports

-The mountains of Lessinia offer numerous opportunities for sportsmen.
-In the winter period in the area around Malga San Giorgio (locality of Bosco Chiesanuova) there was a ski resort with several ski lifts.
-Malga San Giorgio is also one of the departures (along with those of Passo delle Fittanze and Bocca di Selva) of the famous Fondo Alta Lessinia center, a cross-country skiing route that winds through the most beautiful corners of the mountain range, reaching altitudes ranging from 1390 to 1755 m.
+The mountains of Lessinia offer numerous opportunities for sports.
+In winter, around Malga San Giorgio in the municipality of Bosco Chiesanuova, there was a ski resort with several ski lifts.
+Malga San Giorgio is also one of the starting points, along with Passo delle Fittanze and Bocca di Selva, of the Fondo Alta Lessinia centre, a cross-country skiing route that runs through parts of the mountain range, reaching altitudes between 1,390 and 1,755 m.
+In the 2020s, disused ski-lift structures in the regional park became the subject of environmental restoration and removal works.

-In summer Lessinia sees the presence of many hikers, and in recent years the presence of mountain bikers has grown considerably.
-The dirt trails through the alpine pastures have appealed to off-road bicycle enthusiasts.
-In the areas around Sega di Ala, the Lessinia Bike was held every year, a race in which many athletes competed on a route that passed through the most picturesque places in western Lessinia.
-The eastern part, on the other hand, is the scene of many editions of another important mountain bike race: the Lessinia Legend.
-Also important is the presence of racing bike enthusiasts, whose favorite destination is the crossing of the Passo delle Fittanze, particularly the tough climb that starts from Sdruzzinà (Ala).
+In summer Lessinia is frequented by hikers, and in recent years the presence of mountain bikers has increased.
+The dirt trails through the alpine pastures have attracted off-road cyclists.
+In the area around Sega di Ala, the Lessinia Bike was held every year, a race in which athletes competed on a route through western Lessinia.
+The eastern part has hosted editions of the mountain bike race Lessinia Legend.
+Racing bike enthusiasts also frequent the area, especially the crossing of the Passo delle Fittanze and the climb starting from Sdruzzinà, in Ala.

+Caving is an important specialised activity in the karst sector, particularly around Corno d'Aquilio, Spluga della Preta, Grotta del Ciabattino, Buso del Vallon, Covolo di Camposilvano and Grotta di Monte Capriolo.
+Access to technical caves such as the Spluga della Preta is limited to experienced speleologists with suitable equipment and authorisation.